H0llyW00dzZ/csr-generator/README.md

 - Generate corresponding ECDSA private keys
 - Return CSRs and private keys in PEM format

+## Currently Supported

+- [x] Private CAs that rely on domain and DNS names (e.g, [`Google Cloud Private CAs`](https://cloud.google.com/security/products/certificate-authority-service))
+- [x] Public CAs that rely on domain and DNS names

 ## TODO

 - [ ] Support other elliptic curves (currently, only the P-256 curve is supported)
+- [ ] Implement a configuration file for default values and settings
+- [ ] Provide a web-based user interface for generating CSRs

 ## License